sled-group/Watch-Talk-and-Guide/README.md

 #### Instructor Decition Making

 1. When to Talk: Should the instructor talk at time t (yes/no).
-2. Instructor Intent: If yes to 1, instructor’s dia- log intention (options).
+2. Instructor Intent: If yes to 1, instructor’s dialog intention (options).
 3. Instruction Type: If yes to 1 and intent in 2 is “Instruction”, what type (options).
 4. Guidance generation: If yes to 1, what to say in natural language.